kptdev/kpt/CONTRIBUTING.md

 Join following groups/channels to discuss ideas with other kpt contributors.

 1. For developers join our [email list](https://groups.google.com/forum/?oldui=1#!forum/kpt-dev)
-1. If you'd like to be invited to all public meetings join this [email list](https://groups.google.com/forum/?oldui=1#!forum/kpt-contribx).
-Pleae note, our meetings are open to anyone and you do not need an agenda to come.
-You will likely be asked at most for an introduction.
-For your first meeting, we would suggest you either start with Office Hours or a SIG meeting.
+1. You can add this Google [calendar](https://calendar.google.com/calendar/u/0?cid=Y183cWI2ZTY5MW4zMmhxdmxncTdyMWhmOTFta0Bncm91cC5jYWxlbmRhci5nb29nbGUuY29t) to get access to all our meetings.
+If you'd like to be automatically added to all meetings please join this [list](https://groups.google.com/forum/?oldui=1#!forum/kpt-contribx).
+Note, our meetings are open to anyone and you do not need an agenda to come.
+You may be asked for an introduction.
+For your first meeting, we would suggest you either start with Office Hours or the SIG meeting.
 1. Join our [Slack channel](https://kubernetes.slack.com/channels/kpt)

 ## Style Guides